-There are many options for gaining exposure to oil as an investment.
-But like any other type of investment, Oil has unique risk qualities that investors should understand.
+There are many options for gaining exposure to oil markets.
+But like any other type of trade or investment, Oil has unique risk qualities that traders and investors should understand.

-Relax, you do not need to buy a well to start investing in oil.
+Relax, you do not need to buy a well to start oil trading and investing.
 You don’t even need a lot of money.
-Oil futures, oil-linked stocks and funds make it more accessible for beginners to invest in petroleum-related investments — without having to relocate to Texas.
+Oil futures, oil-linked stocks and funds make it more accessible for beginners to trade and invest in petroleum-related products — without having to relocate to Texas.

 Oil as an asset

 When investing in oil, investors rarely take ownership of the commodity itself.
 This differs from stock investing, where shares of stock represent ownership of the issuing company.
 For this reason, the process of investing in oil is often referred to as "gaining exposure" to oil.

 The steps you will need to take to gain exposure to oil will depend on whether you are willing or not to take the risk of direct exposure to oil as a commodity.
 Each of these exposure types can be acquired through an online brokerage account.

 Brent Crude and West Texas Intermediate (WTI): Oil Benchmarks

 Brent Crude is the benchmark used for the light oil market in Europe, Africa, and the Middle East, originating from oil fields in the North Sea between the Shetland Islands and Norway.
 West Texas Intermediate is the benchmark for the U.S. light oil market and is sourced from U.S. oil fields.

 Both Brent Crude and WTI are light and sweet, making them ideal for refining into gasoline.